DefinetlyNotAI/Test_generator/Documentation.md

 ⚠️ CAREFUL from SQL injection on the Frontend, as this is a software that runs on the server using SQLite. ⚠️

-🐛 You may also get a 404 if the API code is not valid. 🐛
+🐛 You may also get a `404` error if the API code is not valid. 🐛

-## Framework Setup
+## Framework Setup 🛠️

-🛠️ To use the `API_FrameWork.py`, include the following in your code:
+To use the `API_FrameWork.py`, include the following in your code:

 ```python
 from API_FrameWork import *